Mehad Hamad

-Mehad Hamad Mehad (Arabic: ميحد حمد) is a prominent Emirati singer-songwriter and musician known for his traditional and patriotic Arabic folk music.
+Mehad Hamad Mehad Al Muhairi (Arabic: ميحد حمد ميحد المهيري) is a prominent Emirati singer-songwriter and musician known for his traditional and patriotic Arabic folk music.
 Born in Kalba, Sharjah. he has been active since the late 1970s and is celebrated for his deep, resonant voice and his performances on the oud.
 Over his long career, he has become a cultural icon in the United Arab Emirates, often singing about desert life, heritage, and national pride.
 Despite his fame, Hamad maintains a relatively private life and rarely gives interviews, focusing instead on his music and poetic lyrics.
 He continues to perform at major national events and remains a symbol i.e. Music of the United Arab Emirates.

 Career

-Hamad mainly interprets traditional Emirati songs, often accomplished by an oud.
-He is well known in the United Arab Emirates for his songs about the desert and his patriotic songs.
+Hamad mainly performs traditional Emirati songs, often accompanied by an oud.
+He is well known in the United Arab Emirates for his songs about the desert and for his patriotic songs.

-Hamad has introduced new Khaliji-style songs, like "Ya Habibi".
+Hamad has introduced new Khaliji-style songs, such as "Ya Habibi".
 He has also worked with Tyrese Gibson, and has set the words of Ousha bint Khalifa Al Suwaidi to music.